deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 "Nor did I this time."
 Bedu replied amiably.

-"So…Vzk'tk intelligence really IS a subject of frequent discussion among the Corti?"
+"So...Vzk'tk intelligence really IS a subject of frequent discussion among the Corti?"

 Bedu granted himself the luxury of satisfaction at his own cleverness.
 The Kwmbwrw was by no means an idiot herself, and that meant that if he'd snuck his veiled insult past her, then Hzzkvk would *never* notice it.

 "Indeed." he told her.
 "We often find ourselves wondering how a species so terminally *dim* ever managed to invent the wheel."

 Mwrmwrk took a second to process that, then made a kind of fluttering, purring noise in her chest—her species' equivalent of laughter.
-"I see…And, we're coming up on the liferaft."
+"I see...And, we're coming up on the liferaft."

 "Does the transponder code match?"
 Bedu demanded, examining the little puck-shaped craft on his screen.